hackforla/VRMS/backend/assets/newMember.md

 Thanks for joining Hack for LA!
 Checkout our projects here: <hackforla.org | hackforla.org>.
 Feel free to slack the team leads/project manager to get started on a project.

-Or if you're not sure, introduce yourself (as well as a short description of your interests and skillsets) in the 'new-joiner-orientation' channel, and a helpful member of the HFLA will assist you with finding the right project for you.
+If you're not sure of what projects to join, feel free to introduce yourself (and include a short description of your interests and skillsets) in the <https://app.slack.com/client/T04502KQX/C04S7PNCU |new-joiner-orientation> channel, and a helpful member of the HFLA will assist you with finding the right project for you.